Port your legacy SAP middleware flows to cloud-native PaaS solutions

 Since many of the SAP PI/PO integration flows follow a standardized pattern, they are migratable in an automatic manner.
 In addition to that partners implemented migration tools to move to SAP Cloud Integration or Azure Integration Services as easy as possible.

-I’d like to mention two that are quite active in the SAP community but there are likely more.
+I’d like to mention a few that are quite active in the SAP community but there are likely more.
 Anyone else with compelling, publicly available migration materials and tooling you would like to see mentioned?

 My favorite feature is “message recording” including input and output.
 Really neat approach to playback your original integration message to reliably check if your newly migrated solution works the same way.